-- 06/08/03 While visiting Washington, Indian Deputy PM Advani met with numerous top U.S. government officials, including President Bush. - 06/06/03 A spokesman for India's national coalition-leading BJP party criticized the United States for "double-dealing" in its anti-terrorism efforts by maintaining an alliance with Pakistan, the "epicenter of terrorism."
-On the same day, Indian PM Vajpayee said that terrorist attacks in Indian-held Kashmir "have come down marginally over the last few months." - 06/05/03 The Indian Air Force sent a team to participate in multilateral military exercises with the United States and others in Alaska.
-The occasion will provide the U.S. military with its first look at the Russian-built Su-30MKI, considered by some to be the most capable fighter aircraft in its class. - 06/02/03 Under Secretary of Commerce for Industry and Security Juster said that U.S. export controls on dual-use goods are not impeding high-technology trade between the United States and India. - 06/01/03 Indian Defense Minister Fernandes said that India and Pakistan are in the "process of confidence-building," and he sees "very definite movement toward a summit."
-On the same day, India's Central Bureau of Investigation filed criminal conspiracy charges against Deputy PM Advani for his alleged role in the demolition of the Ayodhya mosque in 1992. - 05/03 Deputy Secretary of State Armitage and Assistant Secretary of State for South Asia Rocca visited South Asia in an effort to assist with further easing tensions and fostering bilateral dialogue between India and Pakistan.
+- 07/12/03 The United States and India concluded four-day joint naval exercises in the Bay of Bengal.
+On the same day, the Kashmiri separatist All Parties Hurriyat Conference named a moderate Islamic cleric as its new chairman. - 07/11/03 The first Indian public bus to Pakistan in 18 months crossed the border at Wagah. - 07/10/03 The United States delivered two "Firefinder" counter-battery radars to India as part of a \$190 million deal to supply a total of 12 such radars by 2006. - 07/02/03 Indian Foreign Secretary Sibal led a delegation to Washington for the first meeting of the U.S.-India High-Technology Cooperation Group.
+The U.S. delegation was led by Under Secretary of Commerce for Industry and Security Juster.
+Sibal also met with National Security Advisor Rice, Deputy Secretary of Defense Wolfowitz, and Assistant Secretary of State for Political Affairs Grossman. - 07/01/03 Approximately 150 government and business leaders from both India and the United States met in Washington for the Financing Innovation Forum. - 06/03 A major improvement in relations between the world's two most populous countries came when Indian PM Vajpayee traveled to China, the first visit by an Indian leader in more than a decade. - 05/03 Deputy Secretary of State Armitage and Assistant Secretary of State for South Asia Rocca visited South Asia in an effort to assist with further easing tensions and fostering bilateral dialogue between India and Pakistan.
 Also, Indian National Security Advisor Mishra met with senior U.S. officials in Washington to discuss regional security issues. - 04/03 A significant thaw in India-Pakistan relations came with the first direct contact between national leaders since the July 2001 summit in Agra, India.
 The two agreed to restore full diplomatic relations, reopen key transportation links, and pursue further confidence-building measures. - 03/03 The Indian government called the U.S.-led war in Iraq "unjustified" and "avoidable."
 Also, apparent Muslim extremists shot and killed 24 Hindu villagers in Indian Kashmir.
 New Delhi accused Pakistan of "coldblooded murder." - 02/03 Indian Foreign Secretary Sibal led a delegation to Washington to meet with Under Secretary of Commerce Juster and other U.S. officials for the signing of a Statement of Principles for U.S.-India High Technology Commerce.
 A second meeting of the Global Issues Forum was held in Washington, as well.
 Also, the incumbent BJP suffered an upset loss to the Congress Party in state elections in the overwhelmingly Hindu northern state of Himachal Pradesh. - 01/03 India and Iran launched a "strategic partnership" with the signing of the New Delhi Declaration and seven other substantive agreements.
 India also signed a "landmark" defense cooperation protocol with Russia setting up several joint ventures for developing sophisticated weapons platforms.
 Finally, India announced that it has set up a nuclear weapons command system - the Nuclear Command Authority - headed by the prime minister. - 12/02 Elections in the state of Gujarat, the site of massive communal violence earlier in 2002, resulted in an unexpectedly decisive victory for the incumbent Hindu-nationalist BJP party, which ran a divisive communal campaign.